Kinyugo/odewel/README.md

 # odewei - On Demand Weights Loading

-:globe_with_meridians: :rocket: Run any model inference on any hardware! :globe_with_meridians: :rocket:
+:zap: Limitless Model Inference :zap:

-odewei (/əʊdwei/) is a library that allows you to transform your regular model, where weights are loaded on initialization, into a model where weights are loaded only when they are needed for computation.
-This results in a lighter and more efficient model that can be run on virtually any hardware, regardless of its size.
+odewei (/əʊdwei/) is a handy library that enables you to take your models to the next level of efficiency.
+With odewei, you can transform your conventional models that load all weights during initialization, into models that load weights only when required for computation.
+This results in a leaner, more nimble model that can be run on any hardware, regardless of its size or capabilities.
+Say goodbye to the limitations of your hardware and hello to the freedom of on demand weights loading with odewei!

 ## Setup